Vengadesan017/Udemy-Newt/Java/Spring/REST_API_&_JPA.md

   - json-server --watch db.json --port 8000  // backend is read
   - use axios.get('url'); get the data
   - in backend controler use @CrossOrigin(origins = "http:/localhoast:3000")
+  - npm i // to installl the dependency
+  - npm run dev  // to run the project
 - run FRONTNEND server
   - npm install
   - view package.json in react